AAAAAAsuka/aaaaaasuka.github.io/_pages/about.md

 - Neural Information Processing Systems (NeurIPS)
 - International Conference on Machine Learning (ICML)
 - International Conference on Learning Representations (ICLR)
+- International Conference on Artificial Intelligence and Statistics (AISTATS)
+- Association for the Advancement of Artificial Intelligence (AAAI)
 - IEEE International Conference on Big Data (BigData)
 - Transactions on Knowledge and Data Engineering (TKDE)
 - Transactions on Information Systems (TOIS)